Arthritis Treatment

 Fish Oil eg: Salmon Oil or EPA

-• Is found in some nutritional supplements (eg: Seaflex) or can be given via fish oil capsules
+• It is found in some nutritional supplements (eg: Seaflex) or can be given via fish oil capsules.

 Hills Prescription Diet J/D